Borrowing: Students, Faculty, Staff

 Books from Trent

 A "book" includes books, annuals and journals in our general stacks.
-These regulations also apply to items brought in for your use from other Ontario Universities through clicking "Get it from another library" within the item result in Omni.
+These regulations also apply to items brought in for your use from other Ontario Universities by clicking "Get it from another library" within the item result in Omni.

 • You can borrow most regular books for 120 days.